scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

-The generator is implemented as a single-threaded application.
-Data is sourced using a loader class, that handles all diagnostic specific data transformations.
-For the ECEI diagnostic this includes for example calculating a channel-dependent normalization and the aggregation of data into time chunks, :math:`n_{ch}` consecutive voltage samples.
-Data is transferred by a writer class which handles all calls to ADIOS.
+The ``generator`` is implemented as a single-threaded application.
+It sources using a ``loader`` instance that handles all diagnostic specific data transformations and stages it for streaming.
+For the ECEI diagnostic the tranformations includes for example calculating a channel-dependent normalization and the aggregation of data into time chunks, :math:`N_{ch}` blocks of :math:`s_{ch}` consecutive samples.
+A ``writer`` instance handles all calls to ADIOS.
 Pseudo-code for the generator looks like this:

 .. code:: python
    :linenos: